ashokrajuu/api-opa/README.md

   - OPA parses the role from token and authroization decision is taken
   - User will be created in DB and indicated in logline

+> Docker image will vary based on platform,
+> If linux(amdx64x86), OPA Image: openpolicyagent/opa:edge-rootless and API Image: ashokrajume/api-opa:linux
+> if Mac(arm),OPA Image: openpolicyagent/opa:edge-static and API Image: ashokrajume/api-opa:arm

 ## Usage:

 > Note: While Launching the Application Admin user will be created and config can be controlled via <helm>
-> Replace other values accordingly, Explaination purpose using dummy values
+> Replace other values accordingly, Explanation purpose using dummy values

 **Login:**